auth0/docs/articles/quickstart/spa/react/03-login-component.md

 ---
-title: Login
+title: Login Control
-description: This tutorial demonstrates how to add user login to your application with Auth0
+description: This tutorial demonstrates how to add a user login control to your application with Auth0
 budicon: 448
 ---